Steve Murrells

-Early life

-He was born in Colchester in Essex.
+Steven Geoffrey Murrells, CBE (born 3 August 1965) is a British businessman, the former chief executive of The Co-operative Group.

 Career

-Murrells held senior leadership roles in European and UK-based food retail businesses, including One Stop, Sainsbury’s and Tesco.
-He spent three years as CEO of Danish meat company, Tulip, before joining Co-op in 2012.
+Murrells became chief executive of Co-operative Retail in July 2012.

+He became chief executive of The Co-operative Group in 2017.
 The Guardian reported that Murrells was paid a £2.2 million bonus in 2020.

-He became chief executive of Co-operative Retail in July 2012.

-He became chief executive of The Co-operative Group on 1 March 2017.

 Murrells was appointed Commander of the Order of the British Empire (CBE) in the 2022 New Year Honours for services to the food supply chain.

 In May 2022, it was announced that he would be succeeded as CEO by Shirine Khoury-Haq.